Pennsylvania Route 74: York County

-PA 74 becomes the border between Windsor Township to the north and the borough of Red Lion to the south before it fully enters Red Lion and becomes East Broadway, passing through residential areas.
+PA 74 forms the border between Windsor Township to the north and the borough of Red Lion to the south before it fully enters Red Lion and becomes East Broadway, passing through residential areas.
 The road heads past more homes and a few businesses before it reaches the downtown area of Red Lion and comes to an intersection with PA 24.
 At this intersection, the route turns southwest and becomes West Broadway, heading past residences and curving to the west.
 PA 74 leaves Red Lion for York Township and gains a center left-turn lane as it passes businesses, turning northwest and becoming East Main Street.
 The road narrows to two lanes and passes through residential areas as it enters the borough of Dallastown.
 The route curves west and runs past homes and some businesses, reaching an intersection with the eastern terminus of PA 214.
 PA 74 passes through the downtown area of Dallastown, with the name changing to West Main Street after crossing Walnut Street.
 The road passes more homes and turns to the northwest before it leaves Dallastown for York Township and turns to the west, becoming South Queen Street.
 The route passes fields to the north and residential areas to the south before it runs past businesses.
 PA 74 makes a turn to the north-northwest and gains a center left-turn lane, heading through more commercial areas and coming to an intersection with the eastern terminus of PA 182.
 Following this intersection, the road becomes two lanes again and passes through the community of Spry, running north through residential areas with some businesses.
 Farther north, the route becomes a three-lane road with a center left-turn lane as it passes more suburban development.
 PA 74 heads past businesses and becomes a four-lane divided highway as it passes west of the York County School of Technology, turning northwest and coming to a partial cloverleaf interchange with I-83.